tbalmeida/ticketing-api/README.md

 # Ticketing 4 Good

-Ticketing 4 Good is a final project developed at (Lighthouse Labs Web Bootcamp)[https://www.lighthouselabs.ca/web-bootcamp]- 2020-01 YYC Cohort.
+Ticketing 4 Good is a final project developed at [Lighthouse Labs Web Bootcamp](https://www.lighthouselabs.ca/web-bootcamp)- 2020-01 YYC Cohort.
 It was developed with Anton Smirnov (@antosha-85).

 Its objective is to provide NGOs a way to sell tickets using their own website and layout of preference, with a low cost.